John S. Stokes III - Custom Puzzle Craft |

 Also a light has been added as well as house number and mailbox, and a few other minor changes plus a wooden gate to the right

-After three more years only the front remains and a big new house in the back behind the frontages
+After three more years only the front remains and a big new house is in the back behind the frontages

 Picture taken by me October 20, 2019